 One day, they invited me to go see where they worked.
 My parents drove me to the local theatre building.
 We walked in the door of a large room and there was Buzz, his lips pursed around a collection of pins.
 He waved and smiled at us and told us to have a look around.
 In front of him was the most beautiful woman, an opera singer.
 Her skin was like porcelain.
 Her ginger, red hair was straight and it fell in feminine wisps to her lower back and caressed the side of her face.
 She turned her face towards me and smiled as she held a fold of chiffon fabric across her chest.
 I watched the men in the room as they watched her.
 Every so often, they would stop what they were doing and just observe her as if spell bound by her beauty.
 They cherished the very vision of her.
 The grace of each movement she made, trapped me in a kind of suspended dream reality.
 Buzz told me that she was playing the part of the queen in the upcoming Opera.
 She nodded her head in confirmation.
 But to me, it wasn’t a part that she was playing.
 She really was a queen.
 I was a tomboy.
 My skin was tanned and often dirty; I was flat chested (as every girl is at that age).
 I wore clothes that my mother found for me at the local second hand store.
 And there she was… some kind of divine creature sent with the promise that I could be like her one day.

 Buzz told us to have a look at the fabrics, which were lined up, row upon row over the top of the metal ballet bars.
 I watched my mother run her hand across them and I went off in another direction.
 I found a spool of emerald colored velvet, which like a few of the other fabric spools, was spilling down onto the floor.
 I got down on my hands and knees and buried my face in it and then turned over on my back, allowing the soft, royal feel of it to kiss my skin.
 I thought to myself “this is what I want to do when I grow up… I want to be an opera singer”.
 I felt safe (which was rare for me) in that beautiful world of make believe.
 I felt the divine feminine rise up inside me for the first time.
 I wanted people to look at me like they looked at that woman.
-I wanted to captivate and mesmerize them and wear velvet and satin gowns.
+I wanted to wear velvet and satin gowns.
 I wanted to surround myself in those rich colors.